The Secret of Akko-chan

 The first Himitsu no Akko-chan anime adaptation ran for 94 episodes from 1969 to 1970.
-It was animated by Toei Animation and broadcast by TV Asahi (then known as NET).
+It was animated by Toei Animation and broadcast by TV Asahi (formerly known as NET).
 It has been remade twice, in 1988 (61 episodes, featuring Mitsuko Horie in the role of Akko-chan and singing the opening and ending themes) and in 1998 (44 episodes).

-Two movies were produced.
-Himitsu no Akko-chan Movie and Umi da!
+The movies Himitsu no Akko-chan Movie and Umi da!
 Obake da!!
-Natsu Matsuri both released in 1989.
-It was adapted into a live-action film released on September 1, 2012.
+Natsu Matsuri were both produced and released in 1989.

+A live-action feature film adaptation titled in English as Akko-chan: The Movie was released by Shochiku on September 1, 2012.
+Directed by Yasuhiro Kawamura, it stars Haruka Ayase, Masaki Okada, Takeshi Kaga, and Teruyuki Kagawa.

-Currently, an adaptation of the series is running as a web manga, ひみつのアッコちゃん μ (Himitsu no Akko-Chan μ, pronounced "myu".)
-It is written by Hiroshi Izawa, and drawn by Futago Kamikita.
+An adaptation of the series ran as a web manga, ひみつのアッコちゃん μ (Himitsu no Akko-Chan μ, pronounced "myu"), written by Hiroshi Izawa, and drawn by Futago Kamikita.

 Plot

 Atsuko Kagami is a childlike, arrogant elementary school girl who has an affinity for mirrors.
 One day, her favorite mirror which was given to Akko by her mother (or in some versions, by her father, as a present from India) is broken, and she prefers to bury it in her yard rather than throw it in the trash can.

 In her dreams, she is contacted by a spirit (or in some cases the Queen of the Mirror Kingdom) who is touched that the girl would treat the mirror so respectfully and not simply throw it away.
 Akko-chan is then given the gift of a magical mirror and taught enchantments, "tekumaku mayakon, tekumaku mayakon" and "lamipus lamipus lu lu lu lu lu". that will allow her to transform into anything she wishes.